 If you find yourself experiencing any of these symptoms, make an appointment for a Keratoconus Screening exam.

 Keratoconus is a lot more common than people think.
-In the past, it was predicted that 1 in 2,000 people had it, while today that number has drastically increased to 1 in 400.
-The reason for this increase is that more people are properly diagnosed due to advances in technology, awareness, and Optometrists like myself who have dedicated themselves to helping individuals overcome this condition.
+In the past, it was estimated that 1 in 2,000 people had it, while today, that number has drastically increased to 1 in 400.
+This increase is because more people are correctly diagnosed due to advances in technology, awareness, and Optometrists like the specialists at the California Keratoconus Center who have dedicated themselves to helping individuals overcome this condition.

 One cause of this weakness could be due to free radicals in your eyes.
 Every day, your corneas produce harmful by-products known as free radicals.
-Antioxidants in your eyes typically get rid of these free radicals, but individuals with Keratoconus don’t produce enough antioxidants to fight off the free radicals.
+Antioxidants in your eyes typically eliminate these free radicals, but individuals with Keratoconus don’t produce enough antioxidants to fight off the free radicals.
 As collagen levels decrease, the corneas lose their strength and start to bulge.

 The weakness can also be caused by frequent rubbing of the eyes.
-There may be a genetic component as well, since those with KC in their family are more likely to also have the condition.
+There may also be a genetic component since those with the disease in their family are more likely to have the condition.

 Keratoconus comes in a variety of forms.
 Depending on your symptoms, you may be experiencing one of the following forms of this disease:

 There are several methods available for diagnosing Keratoconus.
 These methods include:

 Which of these methods you require will depend on the resources available to your Keratoconus doctor and how advanced your Keratoconus is.

 An Optometrist can assesses the severity of Keratoconus by determining how steep your cones are, how thin your corneas are, and their shape.